arantes555/electron-fetch/README.md

 An HTTP(S) response.
 This class implements the [Body](#iface-body) interface.

-The following properties are not implemented in node-fetch at this moment:
+The following properties are not implemented in electron-fetch at this moment:

 - `Response.error()`
 - `Response.redirect()`